 We also expect you to show that you are putting some of your own money towards the business and are making use of commercial bank loans or other investment funds.

-You'll need to show how your service will help provide several FEET funded two year old's places as well as the additional 15 hours of free childcare that will become available to qualifying families from September 2017.
+You'll need to show how your service will help provide several FEET funded two year old's places as well as the additional 15 hours of funded childcare that became available to qualifying families from September 2017.
 This is usually referred to as 30 hours per week of 'extended offer' childcare.
 (For details please follow the links).

 How to apply

-Just email email@example.com and we'll be in touch to arrange a meeting to talk through your plans and offer you practical support.
+Just email email@example.com and we'll be in touch to talk through your plans and offer you practical support.
 Please remember that the process of setting up a childcare business can take as long as 9 to12 months even if you have premises in mind.
 We also offer practical advice about starting a business.

-All applicants will be asked to attend a Panel to answer any questions about your plans, explain how you have carried out your research and show how this helps meet the need for 'extended offer' places.
-You will be told shortly afterwards whether you have been successful.
+All applicants will be asked to attend a panel to answer questions about your plans, explain how you have carried out your research and show how this helps meet the need for 'extended offer' places.
+You will be told shortly afterwards whether you have been successful